pivotal/blog/content/post/pairing-on-data-science.md

 Others might be a bit inquisitive about how can you pair together as Data Scientists?
 I was too when I first interacted with the DS EMEA team in London.

-I feel pairing is a great enablement technique.
+But after working as a pair on various use cases, I feel pairing can be a great enablement technique.
 While pairing with clients, it makes them feel more involved.
 By developing a use case together they understand the code base better than a regular handover session at the end of project cycle.
 In the process, you understand the business requirements better.
 Pairing with a colleague makes exploration and development of a DS use case much more fun.
 It helps in exchanging knowledge and skills.

 “Pairing is sharing” as one of my colleagues always tell me :).
 It is a concentrated cohesive effort that helps in fast iterative development.
 A great way to enable each other and develop something in synergy.